 Mr. Johnston was appointed to the University of Massachusetts Board of Trustees in September 2007 by Governor Deval L. Patrick, and reappointed on October 4, 2012.
-He serves as Chairman of the University of Massachusetts Building Authority.
-Additionally, he Chairs the Committee on Science, Technology, and Research, and the Compensation Committee and serves as a member of several other University committees and Task Forces.
-Mr. Johnston recently served as a member of the Search Committee to appoint a new president of UMass, and has led the searches for chancellors at Amherst and Worcester.
-Mr. Johnston was also appointed by President Barack Obama to the White House Commission on Fellowships.
+He served as Chairman of the University of Massachusetts Building Authority.
+Additionally, he Chaired the Committee on Science, Technology, and Research, and the Compensation Committee and served as a member of several other University committees and Task Forces.
+Mr. Johnston served as a member of the Search Committee to appoint a new president of UMass, and led the searches for chancellors at Amherst and Worcester.

-Mr. Johnston worked alongside national policy leaders as Vice-Chairman of the Democratic National Convention Platform Committee, advising the Democratic Party on healthcare issues.
-Mr. Johnston also served as Executive Director of Citizens Programs Corporation a non-profit grant-making organization focused on health policy issues affecting the poor, homeless and uninsured from 1996-2000.
+In 2004 and 2012, Mr. Johnston worked alongside national policy leaders as Vice-Chairman of the Democratic National Convention Platform Committee, advising the Democratic Party on healthcare issues.
+Mr. Johnston also served as Executive Director of Citizens Programs Corporation, a non-profit grant-making organization focused on health policy issues affecting the poor, homeless and uninsured from 1996-2000.
 In addition, Mr. Johnston is Chairman of the Massachusetts Health Policy Forum, a health policy initiative which operates in conjunction with the Heller School of Public Affairs at Brandeis University.
-He presently chairs the Blue Cross and Blue Shield Foundation of Massachusetts, which he founded, as well as the Massachusetts Medicaid Policy Institute.
-He sits on the Boards of Robert F. Kennedy Human Rights, the Carroll Center for the Blind, the Franklin and Eleanor Roosevelt Institute, The Tramuto Foundation and Health eVillages.
+He chaired the Blue Cross and Blue Shield Foundation of Massachusetts from 2002 until 2019.
+He also served on the Blue Cross Blue Shield of Massachusetts Board of Directors from 1998 until 2017.
+He sits on the Boards of Robert F. Kennedy Human Rights, the Franklin and Eleanor Roosevelt Institute, The Tramuto Foundation and Health eVillages.
+Mr. Johnston also sits on the Board of Directors of Conformis Company, an international orthopedic health firm.

-Prior to founding Philip W. Johnston Associates in 1996, Mr. Johnston was a Democratic candidate for Congress in the 10th District of Massachusetts.
+Prior to founding Philip W. Johnston Associates in 1996, Mr. Johnston was a Democratic candidate for Congress in the 10th District of Massachusetts, which he lost very narrowly.
 In addition, he was appointed by President Clinton as New England Director of the U.S. Department of Health and Human Services, where he served from 1993 until 1996.
 Before joining HHS, Mr. Johnston served as the director of the Robert F. Kennedy Memorial in Washington, D.C., an institution dedicated to improving social justice and human rights throughout the world.

 Before Mr. Johnston’s service in Washington, he was Secretary of Health and Human Services in the Commonwealth of Massachusetts under Governor Michael Dukakis from 1984-1991.
 As such, he was Chief Executive Officer and principal policy maker for 17 diverse and sensitive state human services agencies, including adult and juvenile corrections, parole, public welfare, child welfare, public health, mental health and retardation, medical security, disabilities and rate setting.
 He directed the development and implementation of dozens of major projects affecting the poor, sick, elderly and disabled persons in Massachusetts.
 This included the Mental Health Action Project, a five-year, $350 million initiative to reform the state’s mental health system and the drafting, enactment and operation of the state’s universal health care legislation.